jmeppley/py-metagenomics/databases/README.md

 Overview
 --------
 In this folder is a makefile for each database.
-You should be able to simply `make` each database with the command:
+You should be able to simply `make` each database with the commands:

-    make -f download_XXX.make
+    make -f download_XXX.make SEQDB_ROOT=/path/in/which/to/create/seqdbs

+or

+    snakemake -s download_XXX.snake --config seqdb_root=/path/in/which/to/create/seqdbs

+Two databases (GTDB and PhyloDB) require a second step:

+    snakemake -s format_XXX.snake

 If you are impatient and are working on a multi-core computer, you can add "-j N" to the command to use N threads when possible.

+## Requirements ##

 You need to have a number of things installed for this to work properly, including:

- * gnu make
+ * gnu make or snakemake
  * perl
  * lastal/lastdb
  * tantan
  * python with modules: biopython, numpy

-The above (except for make and perl, which are standard on most systems) will be installed already if you installe py-metagenomics using conda.
+The above (except for make and perl, which are standard on most systems) will be installed already if you installe py-metagenomics using conda or if you use the provied conda.yml file:

-# LASTDBCHUNK #
-Unless you have a lot of RAM available (>100GB), you should limit the size of the generated last databases so they fit into memory.
-To do so, set the make variable: LASTDBCHUNK=50G (or whatever is appropriate for your system).

-Larger chunks will be processed faster, but there is a architectural size limit of about 100GB.
-The lastal8 and lastdb8 binaries can work around this limit, but that's not yet in the makefiles.
+    conda env create -p ./conda.env -f conda.yaml

 # DB specific options #
 ## KEGG ##